 To be valid, the Proxy or VIF must be dated and executed by the Shareholder or an attorney authorized in writing, with proof of such authorization attached (where an attorney executed the Proxy or VIF).
 The completed Proxy or VIF must then be returned in accordance with its instructions.
-Proxies (but not VIFs, unless the VIF was has Computershare's name and address on the top right corner of the first page) and proof of authorization can also be delivered to the Corporation's transfer agent, Computershare Investor Services Inc. (Attn: Proxy Department), by fax within North America at 1-866-249-7775, outside North
+Proxies (but not VIFs, unless the VIF was has Computershare's name and address on the top right corner of the first page) and proof of authorization can also be delivered to the Corporation's transfer agent,

+Computershare Investor Services Inc. (Attn: Proxy Department)

+Fax: 1-866-249-7775 (within North America)